CastilloLuis/Songist/README.md

 ## About the app

 This was developed to play around vue, vuex, vue router...
-I didn't want to create another boring todolist :/.
-This was developed really quickly.
+I didn't want to create another todolist :/.
+This was developed really quickly just for fun.

 ## Technologies